Brand decay, accidental commodity… what the hell are we even talking about?!

 Well, this week I wanted to chat about something that happens way too often to good companies that can end up becoming invisible and destroying their business. (ominous music plays)

-Brand decay can happen you have an outdated
+Brand decay can happen when you allow things to become outdated.

 Ok, so – picture this: